Nordic Walking for me is about fun, fitness and friendship.

 Nordic walking is a full-body exercise that’s easy on the joints and suitable for all ages and fitness levels.
-Find out about Nordic walking technique, the health benefits and getting started.
+Find out about the special technique, the health benefits and getting started.

 Nordic walking was originally a summer training regime for cross-country skiers.
-It’s based on using specially designed walking poles in a way that harnesses the power of the upper body in order to propel you forward as you walk.
-Now it’s a recognised way to turn a walk into whole body exercise that can be done by anybody anywhere.
+It’s based on using specially designed walking poles in a way that harnesses the power of the upper body to propel you forward as you walk.
+Now it’s a recognised way to turn a walk into whole body exercise, that can be done by anybody anywhere.

-Nordic walking is suitable for people of all ages and fitness levels.
-Classes range from gentle walks for people with health concerns, to workout walks, which are a great way to improve fitness, lose weight and tone the whole body.
+People of all ages and fitness levels can benefit from Nordic walking.
+Classes range from gentle walks for people with health concerns, to workout walks, which are a great way to improve fitness, lose weight and tone the body.

 What will I need?

-You’ll need a pair of Nordic walking poles (which are different to those used for trekking due to how you use the strap and the angle you plant them on the ground) and walking shoes and appropriate clothing.
-Most Nordic walking instructors will provide the poles but you can buy good quality ones from about £30.
+You’ll need a pair of Nordic walking poles (which are different to those used for trekking due to how you use the strap and the angle you plant them on the ground) and walking shoes and proper clothing.
+Most Nordic walking instructors will supply the poles but you can buy good quality ones from about £60.

 What difference do the poles make?